 You layer everything together and bake until it resembles a cobbler.
 But, without all of the prep work, of course!

-Remember this Slow Cooker Apple Cinnamon Dump Cake from two years ago?
+Remember this Slow Cooker Apple Cinnamon Dump Cake from a few years ago?
 It got rave reviews, so I decided to whip up another tasty dump cake, but this time, with no slow cooker and using lots of strawberries!

 Especially come summer, it’s a dessert that I turn to in a pinch.
 Just a few ingredients, less than 5 minutes of prep time, and into the oven it goes.
 What could be better?